ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/04-declaring-events.md

 date: 2018-08-24T10:53:26-05:00
 ---

+Up to this point, you've probably only used events that were defined on library objects, like the Button's Click event.
+However, you can also declare events in your own classes, and even create new event types.

 In order to attach an event handler to an object in C#, we must first declare that that object has the corresponding event.
 To do so, we need both a _name_ for the event, and a _delegate_.

 In C# a [Delegate](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/), a special type that represents a method with a specific method signature and return type.
 A delegate allows us to associate the delegate any method that matches that signature and return type.
 For example, the `Click` event handler we discussed earlier is a delegate which matches a method that takes two arguments: an `object` and an `EventArgs`, and returns void.
 Any event listener that we write that matches this specification can be attached to the `button.Click`.
 In a way, a `Delegate` is like an `Interface`, only for methods instead of objects.